JFLarvoire/SysToolsLib/C/MsvcLibX/README.md

   names differ in Windows and Linux.
 - Another simplification: It's possible to make recursive builds by just defining a DIRS variable in a Files.mak file.
+- Changed the output directory to bin/WIN32, bin/WIN64, etc.
+  This avoids clutter in source directories.
+- The C debugging output is now indented by code depth.
+  This makes it much more readable, like for the scripting languages.
+- Use the same batch file proxies for configure.bat and make.bat in every directory.

+**2018**

+- Lots of minor improvements and bug fixes to the UTF-8 and long paths support.

+**2019**

+- Added support for Visual Studio 2019.
+- Removed the configure and make batch files proxies in most difrectories.
+  They are now reinstalled automatically by the main configure.bat.

+**2020**

+- Added new routines: mkstemp(), mkdtemp(), asprintf() family.
+- Added support for the new UWP AppExecLinks and LXSS v2 symlinks.

+**2021**

+- Added heuristics to detect the stdin encoding.
+- Added support for the UTF-32 encoding.
+- Added a few more functions and macros.
+- Added support for Visual Studio 2022.